Statistics Don't Lie: Why Your Business Needs a Blog

 As a business owner, you can’t afford to ignore any opportunity to build your authority and reach a new consumer base — which is precisely why your business needs a blog.

-You may already have an established digital presence (including a website and social media), but you can’t afford to ignore the potential benefits that a blog can offer.
+You may already have an established digital presence (including a website and consistent content for social media), but you can’t afford to ignore the potential benefits that a blog can offer.
 While there’s been some talk that blogging is dead, it’s still a great way to drive traffic to your site and your business.

 If you’re not convinced that your business needs a blog, take a moment to look at the numbers.
 The statistics are clear: Your business needs a blog.
 Let’s take a look.